King's Hardship Fund 2019-20

 How much could I receive?

-Awards can range from £100 to £3,500.
-Due to limited funding, awards will be made at 75% of any calculated shortfall, unless the student has dependants or a work-limiting disability.
+If your application is sucessful, you coul receive betwen £100 - £3,500.
+Awards will be made at 75% of any your calculated shortfall, unless you have dependants or a work-limiting disability.
 The exact award amount is determined on a case-by-case basis and maximum awards are granted only in exceptional circumstances.
 The assessment will factor in your individual circumstances and the award that you may receive will reflect the overall level of financial need that the assessment has demonstrated.

 An award from the KHF is not guaranteed and it should not form any part of your planned budget until you have received formal notification that you have been granted support.